Is service spotty no matter where you are?

 - Move to a blackout area, or just change the address to somewhere that is in the blackout area.
 If you do this last part, then be prepared to have a couple other pieces of mail as proof that you’ve actually moved.

 - If you’ve moved to a new location and your cell phone doesn’t work in that area, let your cell phone company know.
 In most cases, they will let you out of the contract early.
 Some even suggest finding an address that does not have service and then calling the cell phone company and saying that you will be moving there, but there’s no service.
 (Of course I’ve also heard of people tethering their cell phone to their PC and downloading as many bit torrent files as they can — because that nearly always results in the phone being deactivated and the cell phone contract becoming null and void.)

 - Keep your eyes open for changes in your contract that are materially adverse to you.
 Each carrier defines this differently.
 Because of this, it’s a good idea to find out how your carrier defines “materially adverse” before using it as a reason to break your contract for free.

 - If you’re really unhappy with your cell phone contract, call your carrier often and complain.
 Be sure that you get a confirmation number each time — so you have proof you called them.
 After a few times, if your service has not changed, then call them and tell them you are still not happy and that you are going to contact the Federal Trade Commission, the Better Business Bureau, Federal Communications Commission, and the State Attorney General’s office where their company is incorporated.
 Then do so, and keep a copy of everything so you have a paper trail.
 Cell phone carriers don’t like this and will, in most cases, let you cancel your cell phone contract without penalties.

-Then again, you could always go with a pre-paid cell phone plan instead.
+If you’re tired of the fixed-year contracts, you could always go with a pre-paid cell phone plan instead.
 This might be a helpful option until you study the cell phone contracts of a couple providers to find the best one for you.